For high schoolers ready to build their own plan

 Teens generate an authentic strategic plan

 Life design and college admissions planning, brought together -- holistic, financially strategic, and grounded in your teen's own direction.
-So they're not just planning for the future -- they're performing at their best right now.

-Build Your Edge: College Admissions Strategy & Planning Tools
+Build Your College & Career Lens

 He knows what selective institutions are looking for -- from the inside.